aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide.md

 ## Released Upgrade Notes

 ### Upgrading to v0.29.0+
-* Karpenter has changed the default metrics service port from 8080 to 8000.
-In `v0.28.0`, the Karpenter pod port was changed to 8000, but referenced the service by name, allowing users to scrape the service at port 8080 for metrics. `v0.29.0` aligns the two ports so that default service and default pod metrics ports are the same.
+* Karpenter has changed the default metrics service port from 8080 to 8000 and the default webhook service port from 443 to 8443.
+In `v0.28.0`, the Karpenter pod port was changed to 8000, but referenced the service by name, allowing users to scrape the service at port 8080 for metrics. `v0.29.0` aligns the two ports so that service and pod metrics ports are the same.
+These ports are set by the `controller.metrics.port` and `webhook.port` helm chart values, so if you have previously set these to non-default values, you may need to update your Prometheus scraper to match these new values.

 ### Upgrading to v0.28.0+